penww/qrb_ros_camera/README.md

 ## 🤝 Contributing

 We love community contributions!
 Get started by reading our [CONTRIBUTING.md](CONTRIBUTING.md).<br>
-Feel free to create issue for bug report, feature request or any discussion💡.
+Feel free to create an issue for bug report, feature requests or any discussion💡.

 ## ❤️ Contributors